Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Think of it this way: if your LLC is present and profiting off South Dakota’s economy, you’re doing business there.

-If you’re unsure whether or not you need to file for foreign qualification in South Dakota, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in South Dakota, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in South Dakota?